fede1024/rust-rdkafka/README.md

 The main features provided at the moment are:

-- Support for Kafka 0.8.x, 0.9.x and 0.10.x (timestamp support coming soon).
+- Support for Kafka 0.8.x, 0.9.x and 0.10.x.
 For more information about broker compatibility options, check the [librdkafka documentation].
 - Consume from single or multiple topics.
 - Automatic consumer rebalancing.
 - Customizable rebalance, with pre and post rebalance callbacks.
-- Offset commit.
+- Synchronous or asynchronous message production.
-- Message production.
+- Customizable offset commit.
 - Access to cluster metadata (list of topic-partitions, replicas, active brokers etc).
 - Access to group metadata (list groups, list members of groups, hostnames etc).
-- Access to producer and consumer metrics and statistics.
+- Access to producer and consumer metrics, errors and callbacks.

 [librdkafka documentation]: https://github.com/edenhill/librdkafka/wiki/Broker-version-compatibility